 Water restrictions are enforceable and apply to all Eurobodalla water users, including residents, visitors, and commercial and public services.

-Restrictions for residents and visitors
+Level 2 restrictions for residents and visitors

 - Fixed sprinklers, micro-spray systems, and unattended hoses: banned.